 Be a kid again and make great photos at the same time!

 Who didn’t catch fireflies (lighting bugs for us southerners) as a kid and put them in a jar?
 Well, now you can be a kid again!
-We won’t be catching fireflies during this photo tour, but we will be capturing them on our camera sensors.
+We won’t be catching fireflies during this photo tour (see the Fantastical Fireflies workshop for that), but we will be capturing them on our camera sensors.

 Have you ever wished you could do something truly unique with your photography?
 Here’s your chance.
 You won’t find an event like this anywhere else.
 I’ve spent a great deal of time refining the technique of photographing fireflies in their environment and I’ll share these techniques with you during this firefly photo workshop.